How the Festival helped Tyler rejoin mainstream education

 Our patrons act as ambassadors who support SSF with their creativity, time and generosity.

 Jenny Agutter OBE is an actress working across film and television, known for her roles in such classic films as The Railway Children, An American Werewolf In London and Logan's Run.
 More recently, she has appeared in Spooks and Call The Midwife.

 "The use of language can give us more than basic communication.
 Shakespeare's wonderful plays let us hear and understand people's strengths, weaknesses, fears and joys.
 The plays pose questions about humanity and morality.
 The words have a music that touches our senses.
-What better way for young people to understand about language than taking part in the Shakespeare Schools Festival and discovering these extraordinary texts?"
+What better way for young people to understand about language than taking part in Shakespeare Schools Festival and discovering these extraordinary texts?"

 Simon Russell BealeActor